-Is the Crown Required to Prove Possession and Control Beyond Just Contact With Stolen Property to Get a Conviction In a Theft Case?
+Is the Crown Required to Prove Possession of Stolen Property As Opposed to Merely Proving Contact With Stolen Property In a Theft Case?

 In a Theft Case the Crown Is Required to Present Evidence That the Accused Had Knowing Possession and Control of the Stolen Property Rather Than Mere Contact or Connection With the Stolen Property.

 Understanding the Evidentiary Requirement That the Crown Must Prove Actual Possession of Property Within a Theft Case

 For a finding of guilt in a matter involving a person accused of theft as per section 322 of the Criminal Code of Canada, R.S.C.
 1985, c.
 C-46, the Crown must prove that the person accused was at some point in possession and control of the stolen property.
 Proof that the accused had circumstantial contact with, or connection to, the stolen property is insufficient.

 The Criminal Code, per section 322(1), describes the basis for which a person commits the crime of theft.
 Specifically, section 322(1) of the Criminal Code states:

 322 (1) Every one commits theft who fraudulently and without colour of right takes, or fraudulently and without colour of right converts to his use or to the use of another person, anything, whether animate or inanimate, with intent

 (a) to deprive, temporarily or absolutely, the owner of it, or a person who has a special property or interest in it, of the thing or of his property or interest in it;

 (b) to pledge it or deposit it as security;